flextype/docs.flextype.org/project/entries/en/core/entries/entry.md

 ### <a name="custom-variables"></a> Custom Variables

 You can create your own custom entry variables using any valid YAML syntax.
-These would be entry-specific variable and be available for Entry API and any extension such as plugin, theme and etc...
+These would be entry-specific variable and be available for Rest API and any extension such as plugin, theme and etc...

-**Examples**
+<div class="file-header"><i class="far fa-file-alt"></i> project/entries/home/entry.md</div>

     ---
     title: My Entry Title